mobtitude/docker-php-xdebug/README.md

 Images from this repository are the solution for this issue, since they have installed and configured `xdebug` plugin.

-The only difference from official Docker PHP images is that, the `xdebug` plugin is installed, configured and ready to use with modern IDEs like phpStorm.
+The only difference from the official Docker PHP images is that, the `xdebug` plugin is installed, configured and ready to use with modern IDEs like phpStorm.

 Use from Docker Registry
 --------------------------
-Since all images are based on official Docker PHP images, please check [official documentation](https://store.docker.com/images/php) how to use them from Docker Registry.
+Since all images are based on official Docker PHP images, please check [official Docker PHP images documentation](https://store.docker.com/images/php) how to use them from Docker Registry.

 The only difference is that, instead of downloading official Docker PHP image, you have to use one of the images listed below.